knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Gym was fun, back day.
 Seems like everyone is watching me!
 Even the *not the nicest* girl group...
 Full workout went well and then Miguel came and we spent another hour just talking xD Soo I came home late again.

+### 2024-04-19 00:00

+Ann is here again!
+Work is getting more interesting as the issues start to get more serious, closer we get to the beamtime.
+Planning the trip with Miguel!
+My timing bot is working really well!
+Putting it up tomorrow.

+Also doing bodyguard stuff tomorrow morning!
+Gotta be funny!